GamesCreed

 game – the German Games Industry Association

 We are the association of the German games industry.
-Our members include developers, publishers, and many other games industry actors such as esports event organizers, educational establishments, and service providers.
+Our members include developers, publishers, and many other games industry actors, such as esports event organizers, educational establishments, and service providers.
 As a joint organizer of Gamescom, we are responsible for the world’s biggest event for computer and video games.
-We are an expert partner for media and for political and social institutions, and answer questions relating to market development, games culture, and media literacy.
+We are an expert partner for media and for political and social institutions, and answer questions relating to market development, game culture, and media literacy.
 Our mission is to make Germany the best games location.

 Findings: